elroy-galbraith/project_filter/README.md

 ---

+## Project Context

+**Hurricane Melissa - October 28, 2025**
+- Category 5, 185 mph winds
+- Strongest storm to hit Jamaica since 1851
+- Black River, St. Elizabeth Parish was ground zero
+- <50% of the island had communications post-storm
+- 77% of Jamaica lost power
+- $6 billion in damage (30% of Jamaica's GDP)

+**The Problem:**
+Emergency dispatchers were overwhelmed.
+Standard ASR systems failed on deep Patois spoken under stress.
+The most vulnerable calls became invisible to the system.

+**The Solution:**
+Caribbean-calibrated ASR + Local NLP + Bio-Acoustic triage.
+When words fail, vocal stress patterns route the call to human dispatchers.

+---

-Built for the Caribbean Voices AI Hackathon 2025
-SMG-Labs: Elroy, Chad, Donahue
+Built for the Caribbean Voices AI Hackathon 2025 **SMG-Labs:** Elroy, Chad, Donahue

-**Refactored to FastAPI + React architecture for pitch competition demo**
+*"We turn voices into rescue missions."*